brianhouse/braid/docs/content.md

     >>>
     >>> p2.phase = tween(1/12, 4.0)         # take four cycles to move one subdivision

 All properties on a thread can be tweened.
-Device specific MIDI parameters move stepwise between ints within the range 0-127. `rate`, `phase`, `velocity`, `grace` change continuously over float values. `chord` will probabilistically waver between the current value and the target value. `pattern` will perform a blend between the current and target patterns on each cycle, with the balance shifting from one to the other.
+Device specific MIDI parameters move stepwise between ints within the range 0-127 (see [below](#devices)). `rate`, `phase`, `velocity`, `grace` change continuously over float values. `chord` will probabilistically waver between the current value and the target value. `pattern` will perform a blend between the current and target patterns on each cycle, with the balance shifting from one to the other.

-    >>> clear()
-    >>>
     >>> t = Thread(1)
     >>> t.start()
     >>> t.pattern = K, K, S, [0, 0, 0, K]